lawrennd/old_talks/_mlai/dimensionality-reduction.md

   $$
   where $\mathbf{R}$ is an arbitrary rotation matrix.

-\newslide{Reading}
+\addreading{@Rogers:book11}{Chapter 7 up to pg 249}

-- Chapter 7 of @Rogers:book11 up to pg 249.
+\reading

-So far in our classes we have focussed mainly on regression problems, which are examples of supervised learning.
-We have considered the relationship between the likelihood and the objective function and we have shown how we can find paramters by maximizing the likelihood (equivalent to minimizing the objective function) and in the last session we saw how we can *marginalize* the parameters in a process known as Bayesian inference.
+\notes{So far in our classes we have focussed mainly on regression problems, which are examples of supervised learning.
+We have considered the relationship between the likelihood and the objective function and we have shown how we can find paramters by maximizing the likelihood (equivalent to minimizing the objective function) and in the last session we saw how we can *marginalize* the parameters in a process known as Bayesian inference.}

-Now we are going to
+\notes{Now we are going to
 turn to a different form of learning, commonly known as *unsupervised* learning.
 In unsupervised learning our data isn't necessarily labelled in any form, but we want models that give us a better understanding of the data.
 We've actually seen an example of this already with \refnotes{*matrix factorization* for collaborative filtering}{matrix-factorization},  which we introduces in the context of *objective functions*.
-Now we will introduce a more probabilistic approach to such models, specifically we are interested in *latent variable* modelling.
+Now we will introduce a more probabilistic approach to such models, specifically we are interested in *latent variable* modelling.}

 \section{Latent Variables}

-Latent means hidden, and hidden variables are simply *unobservable* variables.
+\notes{Latent means hidden, and hidden variables are simply *unobservable* variables.
 The idea of a latent variable is crucial to the concept of artificial intelligence, machine learning and experimental design.
 A latent variable could take many forms.
 We might observe a man walking along a road with a large bag of